csc301-fall-2022/team-project-5-frontier-college-m/deliverable-1/planning.md

 #### Q1: What are you planning to build?

+We plan to build a web app that serves as the primary resource for Frontier College volunteers.
+Volunteers at Frontier College provide programming to support the learning and development of people of all ages. (add problems volunteers may have here).
+To support a volunteer's every need, the app aims to provide several key functions and features, which are:
+ * Bilingual support for both English and French
+ * Integrations with Salesforce, Form Assembly, and WordPress
+ * Communication between volunteer and supervisor
+ * Push notifications
+ * Volunteer groups
+ * Tracking of volunteer hours
+ * Invite friends to volunteer
+ * Connect to the job opportunities page of the Frontier College website

  > Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.
  * Be clear - Describe the problem you are solving in simple terms.